 One of the cons of using a WiFi connection is that each router has specifications for the amount of distance it can provide a connection in proximity to connected devices.
 If your device is far from the router or hub with issues keeping a connection to the internet, we recommend moving your devices closer to the router or trying to use HDMI extenders.

-HDMI extenders are helpful, which also can come included with devices such as an Asus Chromebit, in that they allow you to place your devices closer to a router to increase your signal strength.
+HDMI extenders are helpful in that they allow you to place your devices closer to a router to increase your signal strength.
 You can purchase these devices to help boost your WiFi through popular third-party retail websites such as Amazon, Best Buy, and more.

 3. Use a different WiFi network to see if the problem persists with a test screen